18 Essential ATV Safety Tips

-- Always wear a DOT or Snell Memorial Foundation approved helmet.
-The helmet should fit snug and fasten securely.
-Whether you are using a full-face helmet or open-face design, goggles should always be worn.
+- Always wear a DOT or Snell Memorial Foundation-approved helmet.
+The helmet should fit snugly and fasten securely.
+Whether you are using a full-face helmet or an open-face design, goggles should always be worn.

 - Long pants and a long-sleeved shirt will protect your skin.
 Off-highway riding gear is always the safest alternative and provides maximum protection.